 The lateral run is a fantastic way to build strength and agility.
 It helps build up lower body strength while improving your body’s ability to utilize oxygen efficiently.

-How to: Standing on the floor, run side to side at your own pace.
+How to: Stand on the floor, running side to side at your own pace.

 21. Burpee

-The burpee is one of the popular high-intensity exercises that include in almost every strength and endurance workout program, whether LISS or HIIT.
+The burpee is a popular high-intensity exercise that is included in almost every strength and endurance workout program.
 It works on multiple muscles throughout the body, including the legs, chest, and core.
-It builds up strength, stamina, speed, and power and helps support weight loss.
+It builds strength, stamina, speed, and power and helps support weight loss.

-How to: Standing in the shoulder-width stance, jump in the air and then land softly into a squat and place your hands down on the floor and kick your legs behind so you get into the high plank position.
+How to: Stand in the shoulder-width stance, jump in the air, and then land softly into a squat.
+Place your hands down on the floor, and kick your legs behind so you get into the high plank position.
 Perform a pushup and reverse the movement to complete one rep.

 22. Shoulder Tap

-The shoulder tap is an awesome cardio exercise to boost aerobic fitness and mobility.
-It engages muscles from the upper to the lower body, especially the arms, shoulder, and core.
-It requires you to hold your body in a plank position on one arm and tap the shoulder with the opposite arm.
+The shoulder tap is an awesome cardio exercise that boosts aerobic fitness and mobility.
+It engages upper and lower body muscles, especially the arms, shoulder, and core.
+You hold your body in a plank position on one arm and tap the shoulder with the opposite arm.

 How to: Get into a high plank position with your arms underneath your shoulder and body straight from head to heels.
 Now, tap your right shoulder with your left arm and left shoulder right arm alternatively.
 Keep doing that for the desired time.